cloudpedagogy/ai-capability-framework-scenarios/education/blooms-ai-capability/scenario-2-assessment-rubric.md

 ## Scenario Context

-A course includes a written analytical assignment.
-Staff suspect widespread AI use, but:
+A course includes an analytical written assignment.
+Markers suspect widespread AI use, but:

-- marking criteria do not reference AI
+- assessment criteria do not reference AI
-- feedback varies widely between markers
-- students are unclear what is permitted
+- students receive inconsistent feedback

-You are asked to revise the rubric so it aligns with Bloom’s Taxonomy **and** the AI Capability Framework.
+- markers apply personal interpretations of “acceptable use”

+This creates QA risks related to transparency, consistency, and fairness.

 ---

-## Bloom-Anchored Criterion (Traditional)
+## Traditional Criterion

 **Criterion:** Critical analysis
 **Descriptor:** Demonstrates critical evaluation of sources and arguments.

+While cognitively appropriate, this criterion does not clarify expectations when AI is used.

 ---